cheind/torch-spherical-harmonics/README.md

 This relies on pre-generated RSH functions, which `torchsh` contains up to degree 8.
 They follow the the naming convention `rsh_cart_{degree}`.

-If you do not want to include a new library, you may just as well just include [`torchsh/rsh.py`](./torchsh/rsh.py) in your project, which requires only `torch` to be installed.
+If you do not want to add a new library dependency, you may just as well just include [`torchsh/rsh.py`](./torchsh/rsh.py) in your project, which requires only `torch` to be installed.

 ## Code Generation